-Our key priority is making sure that the most vulnerable people in our communities receive the support they need in these challenging times.
-This includes people currently in receipt of social care and health services and anyone who is identified as being at particular risk or has been advised to self-isolate or shield.
-The latest information about self-isolation and shielding is available from the Scottish Government and NHS Inform websites.
+Our key priority continues to be making sure that the most vulnerable people in our communities receive the support they need in these challenging times.
+This includes people currently in receipt of social care and health services and anyone who is identified as being at particular risk or has been advised to self isolate or shield.

 - Multi-agency Community Assistance Hubs (CAHs) have been set up in each locality as part of a co-ordinated response between ourselves, NHS Borders, the Third/Voluntary Sector and local Resilient Communities Groups.

 - The Hubs are also co-ordinating, alongside Resilient Communities Groups, the significant number of offers that have been received from people and organisations willing to play their part and volunteer their support.

 Support for people needing a social care and health service